12 Benefits of Technology in the Classroom

 Many effective technology tools are accessible and built with educators and students in mind.

 The modern classroom is no longer limited to blackboards and overhead projectors.
-Educators power their classrooms with a wide variety of tools and platforms that enrich the learning experience for students.
+Educators power their classrooms with a wide variety of tools and platforms that enrich students' learning experiences.
 Let's explore some common examples.

 Textbooks

 E-textbooks are now commonplace in many of today's classrooms and accessible from any device.
 They come with interactive features such as multimedia, hyperlinks, and search functions.
-The digital shift over the years has made learning more engaging and contributed to reducing the physical weight of backpacks and promote environmental sustainability.
+The digital shift over the years has made learning more engaging, contributed to reducing the physical weight of backpacks, and promoted sustainability.

 Online Courses

-The rise of platforms like Nearpod and Khan Academy signifies the growing importance of personalize online learning content in courses.
-These platforms offer courses on a variety of topics, allow students to learning at their own pace by rewinding lessons and accessing learning materials from anywhere.
+The rise of platforms like Nearpod and Khan Academy signifies the growing importance of personalized online learning content in courses.
+These platforms offer classes on a variety of topics, allow students to learn at their own pace by rewinding lessons, and allow students to access learning materials from anywhere.
 Online courses break geographical barriers, making high-quality education accessible to students everywhere.

 Learning Management Systems

 Canvas is a prime example of an LMS transforming education.
 It is the digital hub for teachers to organize courses, grade assignments, and communicate with students.
 Canvas streamlines the learning process with features such as quizzes, discussion boards, and integrations with other tools loved by teachers and students.
-It supports learning everywhere it happens, both in the hybrid or in the physical classroom.
+It supports learning everywhere it happens, both in hybrid and physical classrooms.

 Graphic Design Tools

 Today's classrooms are full of tomorrow's creatives.
-Tools like Adobe Spark and Canva allow students (and teachers!) to tap into their creativity and showcase what they know in a variety of innovative ways such as videos, infographics, and posters.
+Tools like Adobe Spark and Canva allow students (and teachers!) to tap into their creativity and showcase what they know in various innovative ways, such as videos, infographics, and posters.
 Educators can similarly use these tools to customize their online classrooms and create inspiring lessons.

 Tablets

-Tablets are a staple in many classrooms that keep students connected to the digital content they need to succeed. iPads are one example that many schools use to take their blended learning strategies to the next level.
+Tablets are a staple in many classrooms, keeping students connected to the digital content they need to succeed. iPads are one example that many schools use to take their blended learning strategies to the next level.

 Video Conferencing Tools

-Tools like Zoom and Google Meet bring everyone together easily no matter where they're located.
+Tools like Zoom and Google Meet bring everyone together quickly, regardless of location.
 Teachers can also use these tools to broaden the horizons of their classroom by creating virtual field trip experiences for their students and hosting guest speakers who may not otherwise be able to attend in person.

 All in all, a massive benefit of technology in the classroom is student success.
-To learn more about tackling the challenges associated with technology in the classroom, download your free copy of Removing Roadblocks to Teaching with Technology.
+To learn more about tackling the challenges associated with technology in the classroom, download Removing Roadblocks to Teaching with Technology.

 Bleiben Sie auf dem Laufenden.